kls2177/Climate-and-Geophysical-Data-Analysis/_sources/chapters/Week1a/pitfalls.md

 ```

 ### Plots that mislead
 - be mindful that we humans make quantitative assumptions based on how data is presented.
+Colour choice, aspect ratios, axis ranges can influence how we interpret an image.
 Be objective in your data presentation.
 [Read more about how the choice of colour is so important, especially for those with red-green colour-blindness][jet].